iamchuan/ObesityApp/README.md

 ## Obesity Prediction Application

-App: This Shiny App gives users the capability to understand the obesity distributin &trends and predict obesity rate.
+App: This Shiny App gives users the capability to understand the obesity distributin & trends and predict obesity rate.
 This App would be useful for organizations of health in disease control and medical research.

 #### Data Souce: